 Sign.
 Any device, fixture, placard, or structure that uses any color, form, graphic, illumination, symbol, or writing to advertise, announce the purpose of, or identify the purpose of a person or entity, or to communicate information of any kind to the public.
 The definitions of various types of signs that are set forth in this Section may not be interpreted as a limitation on the scope of the foregoing definition of "sign."

 Sign, Abandoned.
-See Abandoned Sign.
+A sign which no longer identifies or advertises a bona fide business, lessor, service, owner, product or activity, and/or for which no legal owner can be found.

 Sign, Animated.
 Any sign that uses movement or change of lighting to depict action or create a special effect or scene.

 Sign Area.
 The entire area within a regular geometric form or combination of such forms comprising all the display area of the sign or any object which attracts attention to be drawn towards the sign.
 Signs which are made of individual letters shall be calculated by measuring the total vertical distance by total horizontal distance of such letters.
-Structural supports shall not be included in the sign area calculation provided that the structural support is not an integral portion of the sign.Sign, Building.
+Structural supports shall not be included in the sign area calculation provided that the structural support is not an integral portion of the sign.

+Sign, Awning.
+A sign that is painted, stamped, perforated, stitched or otherwise applied on the surface of an awning.

+Sign, Building.
 Any sign attached to any part of a building, as contrasted to a freestanding sign.

 Sign, Building Marker.
 Any sign indicating the name of a building and date and incidental information about its construction, which sign is cut into a masonry surface or made of bronze or other permanent material.